Cloud Computing Models Compared

 There are three main types of cloud computing models: Infrastructure as a Service, Platform as a Service, and Software as a Service.
 They are also simply referred to as IaaS, PaaS, and SaaS respectively .

-IaaS is the service model where infrastructure features are offered through cloud.
-These infrastructure features include data center, server, and network.
+IaaS is the service model where infrastructure features are offered through the cloud.
+These infrastructure features include a data center, server and network.
 These are used to be exclusive in on-premise environments.
-But infrastructure in on-premise environments are expensive to build and maintain.
+But infrastructure in on-premise environments is expensive to build and maintain.
 Updates are also a hassle in on-premise infrastructures.

 In Platform as a Service or PaaS, the service provider gives tools for application development to clients.
 These tools are software delivered through the Internet.
 Google App Engine and Microsoft Azure are examples of PaaS cloud.